 11.04 It is understood that normally only one (1) Employee may be designated as a result of any one (1) Employee's absence.

-11.05 An Employee who has been temporarily promoted by the Chair in writing to a classification with a higher maximum salary shall be paid at least one (1) increment higher than his current salary in the new classification.
+11.05 An Employee who has been temporarily promoted by the Chair in writing to a classification with a higher maximum salary shall be paid at least one (1) increment higher than their current salary in the new classification.

-11.06 When an Employee who has been occupying a position in a classification with a higher maximum salary returns to his regular position, his salary and anniversary date shall be readjusted to that which would be in effect if he had continuously occupied that position.
+11.06 When an Employee who has been occupying a position in a classification with a higher maximum salary returns to their regular position, their salary and Anniversary Date shall be readjusted to that which would be in effect if he had continuously occupied that position.

-ARTICLE 12 LAYOFF
+ARTICLE 12 LAYOFF AND POsition ABOLISHMENT

+12.01 This Article shall apply only to Full-time and Part-time Regular Employees.

+12.02 For the purposes of this Article, the following definition shall apply:

+(a) “temporary lay-off” – a temporary separation from employment as a result of lack of work, with an anticipated future recall.

+(b) “position abolishment” - a permanent separation from employment as a result of lack of work, which the Employer does not intend to re-establish within the foreseeable future.

+12.03 In the event of position abolishment, the Employer will make every effort to effect reductions in the work force through attrition.

-12.01 The Employer shall notify regular Full-time Employees with one (1) year seniority, of a reduction of the work force as follows:
+12.04 The Employer shall notify an Employee of a reduction of the work force as follows:

-(a) Temporary In the event of a layoff for a temporary period, an Employee shall be given five (5) days prior written notice or pay in lieu except where the layoff is caused by circumstances beyond the reasonable control of the Employer.
+(a) In the event of a temporary layoff, an Employee shall be given five (5) days prior written notice or pay in lieu, except where the layoff is caused by circumstances beyond the reasonable control of the Employer.

-(b) Permanent
+(b)

-(i) In the event of a layoff of a permanent duration an Employee shall be given one (1) month prior written notice. (ii) If the Employee resigns in writing during the notice period specified in Sub-clause 12.01(b)(i) above, he shall receive pay at his regular rate in lieu of the remaining part of the notice to a maximum of one (1) month.
+In the event of a position abolishment an Employee shall be given one (1) month prior written notice.

+(c) If the Employee resigns in writing during the notice period specified in clause 12.04(b), they shall receive pay at their regular rate in lieu of the remaining part of the notice to a maximum of one (1) month.

+12.05 Meeting with the Union

+The Employer and the Union recognize the value of meeting prior to a layoff or abolishment process occurring.
+The purpose of this meeting is to discuss the process of how the reduction will take place, review the current seniority list, and discuss other relevant factors the parties agree upon.

-12.02 Seniority shall be defined as set out in Clause 14.01.
+12.06 Seniority shall be defined as set out in Clause 14.01.

-12.03 Employees shall be laid off in reverse order of seniority within their classification, provided the remaining Employees are qualified and able to perform the work available without special training.12.04 Employees shall be recalled in order of seniority within their classification provided they are qualified and able to perform the work available without special training.
+12.07 Employees shall be laid off in reverse order of seniority within their classification, provided the remaining Employees are qualified and able to perform the work available without special training.

+12.08 Employees shall be recalled in order of seniority within their classification provided they are qualified and able to perform the work available without special training.
 Recall notice shall be by registered mail to the Employee's last address on record with the Employer.
 It is the responsibility of the Employee to notify the Employer promptly in writing of any change of address.
-When recalled, an Employee who fails to report to work within three (3) days of the date of recall notice shall forfeit his claim to re-employment.
+When recalled, an Employee who fails to report to work within three (3) days of the date of recall notice shall forfeit their claim to re-employment.

-12.05 No new Regular Employees shall be hired within a classification while there are Employees on layoff from that classification who are qualified to do the work.
+12.09 No new Regular Employees shall be hired within a classification while there are Employees on layoff or whose position has been abolished from that classification who are qualified to do the work.